faizanahemad/facebook-hateful-memes/README.md

 - Sentiment classification datasets
 - Image Captioning Datasets
 - Avoid Embedding matrices, use bert base / bert large embeddings of tokens
+- Composing Models using self-attention
+- show training and prediction time for each model

 - Features
     - YOLOv4 objects and their relative sizes as features
     - P(Hateful | Word) for each word using bayes theorem and assumption of independence

 - Models: Combine multiple Trained Models as ensembles (Text-only, Image-only, Multi-modal models)
+    - Text Models can use back translation augmentation
     - Fasttext pretrained word embeddings + Multi-head attention
     - Bert pretrained word embeddings + Multi-head attention
     - Bidirectional Text GRU model